justinpinkney/toonify-api-docs/docs/index.md

 The API is accessible through RapidAPI (who take care of all the authentication and billing for us).
 Please [sign up for an API key](https://rapidapi.com/justinpinkney/api/toonify) there to try it out.

-If you have an API key take a look at our [Getting Started tutorial](user-guide/getting-started).
+__If you have an API key then take a look at our [Getting Started tutorial](getting-started).__

 This is an early version of the API, more capabilities and models will be coming in the future.
-If you've got any feedback please create an issue on GitHub, or reach out to me [on Twitter](twitter.com/buntworthy).
+If you've got any feedback please create an [issue on GitHub](https://github.com/justinpinkney/toonify-api-docs/issues), or reach out to me [on Twitter](twitter.com/buntworthy).

 ![](https://assets.justinpinkney.com/toonify/images/social.jpg)